feedback-house/developer-portal/docs/api-area-update-or-create.md

 #### `businessDivision` [[BusinessDivisionId]]

 Business Division that this Area Belongs.

 Area can only belong to one Business Division.

-> This field will also be used as **primary key** to detect if areas will be created or updated.

-#### `title` [String]
-The area job post title.
+This field is optional

 #### `active` [{`true`,`false`}]